 The Justice for the Victims of Police Killings Coalition brings together directly affected families and friends of the victims of police killings, as well as their allies.
 Our main goals and purpose as a coalition are to remember the victims who lost their lives due to police violence, impunity and abuse; and to support their families and friends in any way we can.
 The Coalition follows from years of struggle and support for the families and friends of police killing victims.
 The Coalition currently involves the family members and friends of Anas Bennis, Claudio Castagnetta, Ben Matson, Quilem Registre, Gladys Tolley, Jean-Francois Nadreau and Fredy Villanueva, all of whom died as a direct result of police actions and interventions.
 We continue to reach out to family and friends of other victims of police killings.

-Mad Pride Collective
+Mad Pride MTL

 Montreal Anarchist Bookfair Collective